davidjameshumphreys/juxtweb/README.md

 ## Deployment

-Once you are happy with changes, make sure you commit and push (the deploy script will check this for you).
+Once you are happy with changes, make sure you commit and push.
+A commit hook will cause auto-deployment on beta.juxt.pro.
+Check this first manually and if you are happy, reset the production version manually.

-Ensure you have SSH access to the ```juxtweb``` user on ```juxt.pro```.

-Run the deploy script :-

-    bin/deploy

-The server is started under Jig, with the following incantation.

-    lein with-profile "dev" run -m user/go

 ## License